-The Indonesian advertising industry passed the USD 11 billion revenue threshold in 2015 and total media spend is growing at more than 15% per year.
+The Indonesian advertising industry passed the USD 10 million revenue threshold in 2013 and total media spend is growing at more than 15% per year.
 At the same time the advertising game is changing radically due to the impact of digital technology – in this post we look at the profound consequences for both companies and consumers.

 Digital advertising spend is growing fast in Indonesia

 The shift to digital marketing that has occurred in more advanced Southeast Asian markets such as Japan and South Korea is now taking hold in Indonesia, and companies here are recognizing that they need a new operating framework for their marketing activities.

 Conventional marketing communications processes are in transition – from one-way, highly- structured messaging via conventional channels such as TV and print to an open, dynamic, and collaborative dialog taking place across many platforms between companies and their customers.

 Indonesia leads the Asia-Pacific region in terms of the projected growth rates for total media expenditure, ahead of powerhouses like Singapore and China.
 The market research firm eMarketer recently projected that the rate of growth for digital advertising spend in Indonesia will be five times that of the Asia Pacific region to 2018.

 Paid advertising delivered to desktops, laptops, smartphones and tablets will show an annual average increase of 65% in Indonesia through to 2018, compared to 13% p.a. for the region.

 The shift to digital advertising game is inevitable